chestercodes/chester.codes/_posts/2017-06-11-testing-filestreams.md

 - streams
 ---

-I've been adding unit test coverage to a project which makes heavy use of the file system and uses a streaming approach to write potentially big files.
+I've been adding unit test coverage to a project which uses a streaming approach to write potentially big files.

-With such projects, it's tempting to rely on integration tests for the convenience of not having to mock out the file system.
-I prefer the speed and control of using a unit test with a mocking framework like Moq combined with the Nuget library System.IO.Abstractions to mock out the file system calls.
+With such projects it's tempting to rely on integration tests for the convenience of not having to mock out the file system.
+I prefer the speed and control of unit tests which use a mocking framework like [Moq](https://github.com/moq/moq) combined with the [System.IO.Abstractions](https://github.com/tathamoddie/System.IO.Abstractions) library to mock out the file system calls.

-I found a problem when trying to test what had been written to file streams which i've not seen documented anywhere else and I thought i'd explain.
+I ran into a problem when trying to test what had been written to a file stream and developed a trick that I've not seen documented anywhere else.

 ### Testing file streams ###

-To open a file for reading or writing one can use the `File.Open` method and the `StreamWriter` to write to this stream.
+To open a file for reading or writing one can use the `File.Open` method to create a stream and the `StreamWriter` class to write to this stream.

 ``` csharp
 // fs is an IFileSystem from System.IO.Abstractions